Lindsay Amer: Bluelaces Theatre Company

 Amer is a founder of Bluelaces, a theater company that produces performances and hosts theater workshops and summer camps for people with autism or other developmental disabilities.

 Awards and recognitions

-In 2017, Amer was a recipient of the GLAAD Rising Stars Grant, which awards LGBT youth and support initiatives that "champion intersectional LGBTQ issues."
+In 2017, Amer was a recipient of the GLAAD Rising Stars Grant, which awards LGBTQ youth and support initiatives that "champion intersectional LGBTQ issues."

 In 2018, Queer Kid Stuff became a Webby Awards honoree in the Public Service & Activism (Channels & Networks) category.

 In February 2019, Amer became a TED Resident.

 Personal life

 Amer is Jewish and comes from New York City.
 Amer is non-binary and utilizes they/them pronouns.

 Amer received a bachelor's degree in theater and gender studies from Northwestern University and a master's degree in theater and performance studies from Queen Mary University of London.

 Harassment

 In 2016, a video by Amer was posted to a Neo-Nazi publication accompanied with a headline that called them a "Sick Dyke" who was trying to "Brainwash Children into the Homosexual Lifestyle".
 Amer stated that this was followed by a series of anti-Semitic and homophobic remarks being posted in the comments section of their videos and tweeted at both Queer Kid Stuff's and their own Twitter accounts.